johndaudelin/react-boggle-multiplayer/README.md

     cd react-boggle-multiplayer
     npm start

-Then, run the following commands to begin the client server:
+Then, in a separate terminal window, run the following commands to begin the client server:

     cd client
     npm start

-You should see a browser window automatically pop up and the Boggle web app displayed on `http://localhost:8080`.
+You should see a browser window automatically open and the Boggle web app displayed on `http://localhost:8080`.
 Enjoy!

 ## Code